aegrumet/umbilical/README.md

 By design it aims to be ephemeral, minimal, and cheap to run.

-# Who is this for?
+# What's this for?

 Umbilical should be run as a server, to bridge functional gaps between browser-based podcast applications and the rest of the ecosystem.
-Supported features are highlighted in the diagram below in purple text.
+Supported features are highlighted in purple text in the diagram below.
+Umbilical's role in supporting those features is highlighted in orange text.

 ![Umbilical system diagram](umbilical.drawio.png)